datanav/docs/hub/sesam-dataflow.rst

 •   A global dataset should be defined by what the data it contains is.
 •   Try to keep the number of global datasets low.
-•   Every dataset written to Sesam through an inbound pipe should be put into a global dataset, do not put a dataset into multiple global datasets.
+•   Every dataset written to Sesam through an inbound pipe should be put into one global dataset, do not put a dataset into multiple global datasets.
 •   If unsure which global a dataset should belong to, choosing one of the candidates is usually good enough, try avoiding creating new global datasets just for one dataset.
 •   There is no definite right or wrong way in how you organize your global datasets.
 •   Avoid system specific global datasets.